alexsaalberg/tmux-sidelib/docs/sidelib_tutorial.md

 That's all that's necessary, But if you don't override any callback functions your app won't do anything.

-### on_new_sideapp
+### 2. on_new_sideapp()

-### Split the mainpane

-The most complex task that the sideapp is in charge of is creating the sidepane.
+This callback is activated when your sideapp first starts.

+At a bare minimum, it should split the mainpane and designate a sidepane.

+This can be done using `tmux split-window` and the `helpers.sh` function `designate_panes()`

 Here's an example.
-See the [tmux man page](https://man.openbsd.org/OpenBSD-current/man1/tmux.1#split-window) for more info.
+See the [tmux man page](https://man.openbsd.org/OpenBSD-current/man1/tmux.1#split-window) for more info about split-window.

-    local sidepane=$(tmux split-window -h -t $mainpane -P -F "#{pane_id}")
+    local sidepane=$(tmux split-window -h -t $mainpane -P -F "#{pane_id}") designate_panes $mainpane $sidepane

 The `-P -F "#{pane_id}"` is crucial.
 It outputs the new pane's id into stdout, which is then stored in `sidepane`.

+Once the sidepane is created you'll want to do something with the sidepane.

+For example, to call ls you might do this.
+(You can also pass a command directly when you use split-window).

+    tmux send-keys -t $sidepane "ls"
+    tmux send-keys -t $sidepane Enter

+### 3. has_state_changed() and on_state_changed()

+At this point the sideapp is fully functional.
+If you chose to not extend it at all it will simply exit (close the sidepane) when reactivated.

+If you wish extend the functionality look into the [other callback functions](docs/callbacks.md).